open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 !!!
 To be reviewed by the team !!

-### 1.18 findAssistant Event
+### 1.18 getManifests Event

-The _findAssistant_ event can be used to ask an assistant about the services it provides or to recommend other assistants for a certain task.
+The _getManifests_ event can be used to ask an assistant about the services it provides or to recommend other assistants for a certain task.
 There are a three use-cases for this event.

 1. Asking a site or assistant (or human agent) about the tasks that it can perform.
 2. Asking a site or assistant (or human agent) if they are willing and able to support a specific task.
 3. Asking a site or assistant (or human agent) to recommend one or more assistants that can help with a certain task.

-A _proposeAssistant_ event will be returned in response to the _findAssitant_ event.
+A _publishManfests_ event will be returned in response to the _findAssitant_ event.
 This will contain one or more manifests [4] each defining the location, identity, and services provided by a specific assistant.

-A _findAssistant_ event can optionally be accompanied by a private utterance event containing a natural language description of the task to be performed.
+A _getManifests_ event can optionally be accompanied by a private utterance event containing a natural language description of the task to be performed.
 It can also be accompanied by a _context_ event containing dialog history to assist with the decision.

     {
       "ovon": {